RichardMatsen/mwb-v2-redux/src/app/store/redux_store.md

 Can access state from anywhere using @select() decorator, so it feels a lot like global data, but of course is managed via the redux one-way data flow.

 **Replacing @Input's and @Output's with Redux state.**
-Where there are a lot of @Inputs and @Outputs, Redux state can reduce clutter in the template, reduce chance of typo's in the code (particularly in template which may not raise an error).
+Where there are a lot of @Inputs and @Outputs, Redux state can reduce clutter in the template, reduce chance of typo's (particularly in template which may not raise an error).
 On the other hand, @Inputs and @Outputs more explicitly show the coupling between parent and child components.
 Also need to use these properties if using ngOnChanges, as they hook into Angular change detection.

 **Replacing shared data Services with Redux state.**
 Using redux state instead of an Angular service to share data gives a cleaner application.
 The shared service must be injected, and must be provided in the appropriate place in the injector tree.
 Mistakes in injector placement can lead to different instances being used.
 For example, in this app, we want to cache files read from disk so they can be used on the Dashboard or on the detail pages.
 Without Redux, the cache is implemented in a service provided at the app level and injected into each page.

-**

 ## Redux described
 Redux moves state out of components and into a central store object.
 State updates are carried out by issuing actions, and state usage is via subcription to observables of parts of the overall state.
 State changes occur in reducer functions, which preserve the previous state.